redtexts/texts/goldner_1991_bordiga_community.md

 1960).]; his objective was to discredit "Marxism" (which he equated with Soviet ideology) by showing that it was the product of underdevelopment, not of capitalism.
-Gerschenkron, historically much richer than Ulam, also seemed to be a shadow of Trotsky ^[A. Gershenkron. _Economic Backwardness in Historical Perspective_, (Boston, 1962).].
+Gerschenkron, historically much richer than Ulam, also seemed to be a shadow of Trotsky ^[A. Gerschenkron. _Economic Backwardness in Historical Perspective_, (Boston, 1962).].

 Undoubtedly the most important 20th century book influencing Marxist